dowlinglab/HFC-FFO/README.md

 Authors: Ning Wang, Montana Carlozo, Eliseo Marin-Rimoldi, Bridgette Belfort, Alexander W. Dowling, and Edward J. Maginn
 <!-- Introduction: Provide a brief introduction to the project, including its purpose, goals, and any key features or benefits. -->
 ## Introduction
 **HFC-FFO** is a repository used to rapidly calibrate the LJ parameters of HFC forcefields given experimental data.
-The key feature of this work is using machine learning tools in the form of Gaussian processes (GPs) which allow us to cheaply estimate the resuls of a molecular simulation given temperature state points and thermophysical property data.
+The key feature of this work is using machine learning tools in the form of Gaussian processes (GPs) which allow us to cheaply estimate the results of a molecular simulation given temperature state points and thermophysical property data.

 ## Citation
-This work has been submitted for review.
-In the meantime, you may cite the `https://doi.org/10.1021/acs.jctc.3c00338` as:
+This work has been published on JCTC, whose link is `https://doi.org/10.1021/acs.jctc.3c00338`.
+Please cite as:

 Ning Wang, Montana N. Carlozo, Eliseo Marin-Rimoldi, Bridgette J. Befort, Alexander W. Dowling, and Edward J. Maginn*, “Machine Learning-Enabled Development of Accurate Force Fields for Refrigerants”, J. Chem.
 Theory Comput., 2023, 19, 14, 4546–4558